 Gold should be cleaned regularly to maintain its beauty.
 A soft, lint-free cloth or more preferably, a gold polishing cloth is an effective way to keep gold jewellery looking its best.

 Derived from the Spanish term ‘platina del Pinto’ which translates to ‘little silver of the Pinto river’.
 Platinum has a naturally silvery-white appearance and does not require rhodium plating like white gold.
 A very dense, malleable and precious metal, platinum is resistant to corrosion and incredibly hard wearing.
 This makes it more suitable for everyday wear.
 However, you should still take relevant precautions to prevent avoidable scratches.

 You should clean your platinum jewellery with a mild soapy water solution and a soft bristle brush.
 Over time platinum jewellery develops a natural patina but this can be easily polished.

-A gemstone is a mineral highly priced for its beauty, durability, and rarity.
-A few noncrystalline organic materials are also classified as gemstones such as pearl, coral and amber.
-Gemstone hardness is based on a standard called the Mohs scale, where the higher the Mohs scale number, the harder the stone.
-It is important to consider this when cleaning, wearing and storing your gemstone jewellery.
+A gemstone is a mineral that is highly valued due to its beauty, durability, and rarity.
+A few non-crystalline organic materials, such as pearl, coral, and amber, are also classified as gemstones.
+The Mohs scale measures the hardness of gemstones; the higher the number on the scale, the harder the stone.
+It is important to consider this factor when cleaning, wearing, and storing your gemstone jewellery.

-The build-up of hand cream, finger prints and general dirt is common amongst your most loved jewellery, and can easily be cleaned.
+The buildup of hand cream, fingerprints, and general grime is typical of your most cherished jewellery, and can easily be cleaned.
 As a rule of thumb, gemstones at 7 and above on the Mohs scale can be cleaned with warm water, a touch of mild soap and a soft brush.
 For gemstones less than 7, swap the soft brush for a soft cloth.